Best Indoor Playgrounds in LA: Play Spaces for Hot (or Rainy?) Days

 Note that many indoor playgrounds are open only for birthday parties on the weekends, not for drop-ins, and hours may currently be reduced or reservations required.
 Be sure to call a location before heading out.
 Several of the locations below also offer kids' classes

-3. Pamper & Play
+1. Pamper & Play — West LA

-4. Under the Sea
+2. Under the Sea — Mar Vista

-6. Big and Tiny Playworking Space
+3. Big and Tiny Playworking Space — Santa Monica

 RELATED: 10 Libraries with Great Play Spaces

-An Art Deco building in the heart of Eagle Rock houses Peekaboo Playland's inflatables, ball pit, climbing structures, slides, train table, and play houses.
+An Art Deco building in the heart of Eagle Rock houses Peekaboo Playland's inflatables, ball pit, climbing structures, slides, train table, and playhouses.

 Everything feels possible at Kidspace.
-Photo courtesy of venue

-Indoor Play Spaces in The Valleys
+Indoor Playgrounds in the Valleys

 Granada Hills' newest play hub offers an imaginative play area in the form of a small town—one with plenty of climbing structures and frequent impromptu dance parties.